naavis/haloray/README.md

 The above image shows a crystal where every other prism face has the default distance of 1.0 from the C-axis, while every other is reduced to 0.7.

+**Note:** Combining non-regular ice crystals with a Parry orientation in divergent-light simulations might not work as you would expect.
+The simulation cannot guarantee that a specific prism face always points in a given direction, like it can in parallel-light simulations.
+Any of the prism faces might be pointing down in the traditional Parry orientation.

 ### View settings

 These settings affect how the results of the simulation are shown on the screen.